jarviscanada/jarvis_data_eng_NazaninAkbari/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_NazaninAkbari/tree/masterhttps://github.com/jarviscanada/jarvis_data_eng_NazaninAkbari/tree/feature/java-apps/core_java)]:

   -  Twitter App: Currently working on the project.
+  -  JDBC App: Implemented basic CRUD operations.
+This application is a demonstration of the DAO and Repository Design patterns being implemented using JDBC (Java Database Connectivity).
+  - Grep App: Implemented Java Grep application which allows users to search text patterns from a Linux filesystem using core Java, Lambda expression, Maven, IntelliJ, Regex.
+Application is dockerized in container and pushed to Docker Hub.

-  -  JDBC App: Currently working on the project.
+**Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_NazaninAkbari/tree/master/python_data_anlytics)]: Currently working on the project.
-  - Grep App: Implemented Java Grep application which is looking for a regular expression that is searched in each file.
-I wrote this program in Java, using Streams, Lambda, and RegEx pattern matching, with Maven as the build tool.
-It is configured to be run as a command line with the JRE installed or via a docker container.

 ## Highlighted Projects
-**Airline reservation system** [[GitHub](https://github.com/Na-zi/Projects/tree/main/airline-reservation)]: Designed an Airline Reservation System application which enables the customers to search and book the flights.
-This project has been developed in Visual Studio using C# programming language and Microsoft Azure SQL Database is implemented to manage the database on Cloud.
-The unit test and integration test are done for the system.
-Managing software development is done by using GitHub.
-Planning and tracing Scrum processes and activities are done by Microsoft Azure DevOps.
-Flow diagram and context diagram are used to model different sprints.
+**Airline reservation system** [[GitHub](https://github.com/Na-zi/Projects/tree/main/airline-reservation)]: Designed an Airline Reservation System application that enables customers to search and book the flights using C#.NET, Microsoft Azure SQL, Visual Studio, etc. Tested the system with unit tests and integration tests.
+Git and Github were used as the version control system.
+Organized Scrum processes and activities through Microsoft Azure DevOps.
+Flow diagrams and context diagrams are used to model different sprints.

-**Snake game** [[GitHub](https://github.com/Na-zi/Projects/tree/main/snake_game)]: Designed snake game using Python as Object Oriented Language.
-The snake game has a snake that you can control it by using your keyboard to grab the food.
-The game is developed in PyCharm.
-I broke the problem down into different seven steps to solve it.
+**Snake game** [[GitHub](https://github.com/Na-zi/Projects/tree/main/snake_game)]: Designed snake game using Python as Object-Oriented Language.
+The snake game has a snake that you can control by using your keyboard to grab the food.
+The game was developed in PyCharm.

 ## Professional Experiences

 **Software Developer, Jarvis (2021-present)**: Collaborated on a Scrum team within an Agile environment as a data engineer.
-Implemented software projects using a variety of technologies, such as Linux, Java, SQL, Docker, Git, and Google Cloud Platform, to familiarize with current industry trends.
+Implemented software projects using a variety of technologies, such as Linux, Java, SQL, Docker, Git, and Google Cloud Platform.

 **Biomedical Engineer, 5-Azar hospital, Gorgan, Iran (2016-2018)**: Analyzed technical defects and implement data-driven solution with a team of engineers with engineering guidance.
 Prioritized workload effectively and complete all work assignments in a timely manner.
 Managed my team member hours to hit monthly targets while maintaining above 100% productivity are part of my roles.